This plugin does not install nor configure a cache proxy. It acts as an interface with such services.

-The Proxy Cache Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
-This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.
+The Proxy Cache Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it’s modified.

 Not all page are deleted from the cache on every change.
 For example, when a post, page, or custom post type is edited, or a new comment is added, only the following pages will purge:

 - The front page